 The United States Federal Court System consists of the U.S. Supreme Court, which is the highest court of the nation; several Courts of Appeals, which includes the 13 circuit courts and the Court of Appeals for the Armed Forces; and other lower courts, which include 94 District Courts, Tax Court, Armed Forces Courts of Criminal Appeals, and more.
 For more information about the organization of the Federal Courts, see Court Role and Structure from the United States Courts.

 Jurisdictions vary on how much information is available online.
 Links to the official websites for the U.S. Supreme Court, the Court of Appeals for the Third Circuit, and the Pennsylvania District Courts are listed within this guide.
 When available, docket and brief information is also listed.
-To find the official websites to the different federal courts, use the United States Courts' Court Locator.
+To find the official websites to the different federal courts, use the Federal Court Finder.

 For information on how to find federal caselaw, see the Federal Caselaw guide.